Perpetual inventory system: How real-time data helps improve stock management

 A perpetual inventory system is generally the most effective way to manage inventory and accounting, especially if you use an omnichannel fulfillment strategy where you fulfill orders across sales channels from a unified stock.
 That’s because the ability to track inventory across multiple locations and sales channels is crucial to controlling cost of goods sold and meeting customer demand.

-Without a real-time system,you’d have to do a physical count of inventory and compare it against sales and accounting documentation.
-And that’s actually what major retailers did for a long time prior to digitization.
+PRO TIP: Without a real-time system, you’d have to do a physical count of inventory and compare it against sales and accounting documentation – something major retailers did for decades before digitization with “periodic inventory systems.”

 For the most part, though, ecommerce requires real-time data.
 By automating recordkeeping, you’re free to focus on other areas of your business, like cash management and marketability.